 Clauses 5.1, 5.2 and 5.3: Leadership

-Senior leadership commitment to OH&S management is still more emphasized in the new ISO 45001 standard compared to the OHSAS 18001 standard.
+Senior leadership commitment to OH&S management is still more emphasised in the new ISO 45001 standard compared to the OHSAS 18001 standard.
 A list of senior leadership duties can be found in clause 5.1.

-It is summarized as follows:
+It is summarised as follows:

 - Accept responsibility and accountability for providing safe and healthy workplaces and prevention of work-related injury and illness.